AllenNeuralDynamics/Aind.Physiology.Fip/README.md

 * [Visual C++ Redistributable for Visual Studio 2012](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (native dependency for OpenCV)
 * [Spinnaker SDK 1.29.0.5](https://www.teledynevisionsolutions.com/support/support-center/software-firmware-downloads/iis/spinnaker-sdk-download/spinnaker-sdk--download-files/#anchor6) (device drivers for FLIR cameras)
  * On FLIR website: `Download > archive > 1.29.0.5 > SpinnakerSDK_FULL_1.29.0.5_x64.exe`
-* [UV Python environment manager](https://docs.astral.sh/uv/getting-started/installation/) (highly recommended for managing the Python environment for this project.
+* [Optional] [UV Python environment manager](https://docs.astral.sh/uv/getting-started/installation/) (highly recommended for managing the Python environment for this project.
 All examples will assume usage of `uv`.
 Alternatively, you can use other environment managers such as `venv` or `conda` to create a Python environment and install the required dependencies listed in the package metadata: `pyproject.toml`)

 ### Installation Steps

 1. Clone this repository
-2. Create the environments for Bonsai and Python:
+2. Create the environments for Bonsai, run `./bonsai/setup.cmd` (can be by double-clickin it too).
+This is required to run experiments using the Bonsai script in an experimental PC.

- * For Bonsai, run `./bonsai/setup.cmd`
- * For Python, run `uv venv` if using uv, or create a virtual environment using your preferred method.
+3. [Optional] Create the environments for Python, run `uv venv` if using uv, or create a virtual environment using your preferred method.
+This is only used to run the Python script generating configuration files. (rig PCs can inherit those files from somewhere else)
- * Alternatively, if you are using uv, run `./scripts/deploy.ps1` to bootstrap a Python and Bonsai environment for the project automatically.
+ * Alternatively, if you are using uv, run `./scripts/deploy.ps1` to bootstrap a Python and Bonsai environment at the same time for the project automatically.

-### Generating input configurations
+### Generating input configurations [Optional]

 The current pipeline relies on two input configuration files.
 These configure the rig/instruments and session parameters, respectively.
 These files are formalized as pydantic models as shown in `./examples/examples.py`.
+Template configuration files are included in the `./examples/` folder, and running the `examples.py` will create configuration files into  `./local/`

 Briefly: